-15 Years Ago: The ‘Detroit Rock City’ Movie Pretty Much Ends the Kiss Reunion
+20 Years Ago: ‘Detroit Rock City’ Movie Pretty Much Ends Kiss Reunion

-The story, about a group of four Kiss-loving Cleveland kids (played by Edward Furlong, Giuseppe Andrews, James DeBello, and Sam Huntington) who must endure all sorts of shenanigans in order to make it to the band’s big show in Detroit, seemed to play directly to the band's rebellious image while leaving plenty of room for the kind of good old-fashioned teen hijinks that crowded the drive-in during Kiss' late ’70s heyday.
+The story -- about a group of four Kiss-loving Cleveland kids (played by Edward Furlong, Giuseppe Andrews, James DeBello and Sam Huntington) who must endure all sorts of shenanigans in order to make it to a show in Detroit -- seemed to play directly to the band's image while leaving plenty of room for the kind of good old-fashioned teen high jinks that crowded the drive-in during Kiss' late-'70s heyday.
 But according to Criss, things started to go wrong almost immediately, and it was all Simmons' fault.

-It was all part of what Criss viewed as Simmons’ long-held aspirations to branch out into the film and television industry.
-Accusing Simmons of "licking every New Line a–hole he could find" because "he was so desperate to break into Hollywood," he added, "I remember we'd all be in a limo and Gene would say, 'Can we have some quiet in the car, please?
+It was all part of what Criss said was Simmons' aspirations to branch out into the film and television industry.
+Accusing Simmons of "licking every New Line a--hole he could find" because "he was so desperate to break into Hollywood," he added, "I remember we'd all be in a limo and Gene would say, 'Can we have some quiet in the car, please?
 I'm expecting a call from Steven Spielberg.'
-Of course the call never came."
+Of course, the call never came."

-According to Criss, producers asked the band for a new version of ‘Detroit Rock City,’ and although it took a little prodding to get things going, Kiss ended up convening in the studio to cut the song — which Criss says was the last song the original lineup ever recorded together.
-Sadly, due to what Criss describes as a mixup, it didn't even make it onto the soundtrack.
+According to Criss, producers asked Kiss for a new version of the song "Detroit Rock City," and although it took a little prodding to get things going, they ended up convening in the studio to cut the track -- which Criss says was the last the original lineup ever recorded together.
+Sadly, due to what Criss describes as a mix-up, it didn't even make it onto the soundtrack.

 It wasn't the only unfortunate last-minute edit, either.
 According to Frehley, his daughter Monique filmed a scene in the movie at Simmons' suggestion, only to discover at a private screening that her appearance had been left on the cutting-room floor.